 Hanoi, Vietnam, is one of the most celebrated yet resolutely traditional of the Asian capitals.
 It is also, at times, an overwhelming city.
 Though not quite the sprawling mass of high-rises and sky-trains so often seen in this part of the world, aimless meandering is certainly not an option.
 The throng of motorbikes on both street and sidewalk, combined with the stifling summer sun, mean that visitors need a plan.
-With this is mind and with the help of Chef Joseph Gann who lived there for many years, here is our IDEAL guide to spending 48 hours in Hanoi
+With this is mind, here is our IDEAL guide to spending 48 hours in Hanoi

 There are two things every tourist and local alike must do to start their day – pho and coffee.
 The finest beef noodle soup in Ha Noi (by rights then, in the world) is found on Bat Dan street, number 49.
 You won’t miss it, as the snaking queue of hungry locals stands testament to the quality of the bowls within this little family run shop.
 Service is cursory on a good day, and you’ll need to juggle a boiling hot bowl of soup while you jostle for a stool, but genuinely, honestly and with truth, it is worth it.
 If you really can’t bear to queue head to 10 Ly Quoc Su Street, just around the corner and where the pho is almost as good.

 After this, a delicious, awakening ca phe nau da (Vietnamese iced coffee) is a must.
 This silky smooth coffee, full of roasted, chocolate and buttery notes, is a quasi-religious experience in the capital.
 Enjoy one in one of the many Cong Ca Phe coffee shops in the area.